Cycling Cambodia – part3: from Phnom Penh to the Lao border. Kampong Cham, Kratie and Stung Treng

 prayers at dawn inside a Buddhist temple in the Cambodian countryside

-Stung Treng could be beautiful but is not.
-A quite big town by Cambodian standards, has a decadent atmosphere and a lazy way of being itself.
+Stung Treng could be beautiful, but it is not.
+A quite big town by Cambodian standards, it has a decadent atmosphere and a lazy way of being.

 Guesthouses are plenty, just don’t go where all the backpackers go, the one in the muddy minibus parking lot with the restaurant inside, that really is the worst.